 Caryne Chapman Clark

 Caryne Chapman Clark is a professional theatre practitioner, writer and performer committed to the promotion of social justice.
 Much of her work focusses on creating theatre with and for excluded and marginalised groups of people forced to live on the fringes of society.
 Using a variety of different theatre techniques with an emphasis on self empowerment and advocacy, the aim is to provoke social change and give voice to former victims transforming them into experts.

 Based in London, Caryne also works in different parts of the world particularly Tbilisi Georgia, Baku Azerbaijan and Yerevan Armenia.
 Recent commissions have tackled themes such as voting and corruption, disability, domestic violence, gang culture and drug abuse, trafficked women and the non status of asylum seekers.

 Andrew is a Risk and Audit professional who is passionate about combating environmental change and those impacted by it.
 He studied Politics at the University of Nottingham and Political Economy at King’s College London before entering the world of work.
-Since then he has spent 5 years as a Risk Consultant at Deloitte UK and currently works for Monzo Bank as the Head of Business Continuity.
+Since then he has spent 5 years as a Risk Consultant at Deloitte UK and currently works for Monzo Bank as the Head of Operational Resilience.